Central Luzon to Calabarzon For Less Than 10,000 Pesos ALL-IN

 The famous monolith of Pico de Loro

-Here’s the detailed breakdown of my expenses:
+Here’s a detailed breakdown of my expenses:

 My friends spent less than me in terms of airfare since they booked a year ago for this trip while I booked mine a week before the trip.
 They only spent less than 1,000 pesos for the round trip fare.

-We were able to save a lot with accommodation because of the majority of the time, we were on long bus rides from one place to another.
+We were able to save a lot with accommodation because the majority of the time, we were on long bus rides from one place to another.

 All in all, I spent a total of 9,292.00 pesos for this whole trip.
 I got to visit a mountain, a waterfall, a cove, a beach, and a lahar trail!